tcalmant/ipopo/website-ipopo/source/reviews/httpsvc.rst

 The basic implementation of the HTTP service is defined in ``pelix.http.basic``.
 It is based on the HTTP server available in the standard Python library.
-Future implementations might appear in the future Pelix implementations, based on more robuts requests handlers, e.g.
+Future implementations might appear in the future Pelix implementations, based on more robust requests handlers, e.g.
 `Twisted <http://twistedmatrix.com/trac/>`_.